ITIL text version

 = provides value to the business

-"ITIL is successful because it describes practices that enable organisations to deliver benefits, return on investment and sustained success"
+"ITIL is successful because it describes practices that enable organizations to deliver benefits, return on investment and sustained success"

 why adopt ITIL?